What are some good things to pack any time of the year?

 7. LAYERED CLOTHING

 Pretty much any time of year you should be prepared for fairly dramatic shifts in temperature.
 The trick is to bring layered clothing.
 Lightweight sweaters and fleeces are a good idea the entire year, and jackets and sweaters are a good idea for October and April.
 A heavy winter coat, heavy sweater, and a couple pairs of warm socks (worn over your light socks) are usually needed from about mid-November to mid-March.
 The key is to pick out clothes that can easily be layered, so you can adjust to the changing temperature.
 Even in the summer months you may sometimes end up wearing multiple layers.
-Click on this link for a range of estimated temperatures throughout the year.
+Check out this FAQ for a range of estimated temperatures throughout the year.

 8. SLIM WALLET, MONEY CLIP, AND/OR MONEY BELT

 Just like in other major cities, there is no shortage of pickpockets in central European cities.
 The key is to avoid the fat wallet hanging out of your back pocket, or keeping everything in a purse that can be easily snatched.
 We actually suggest a slim wallet or money clip containing only the essential cards and identification you will need while you are out and about.
 You can leave your passport and other items in the hotel safe, and you can use ATMs rather than carry large sums of cash.
 Try to condense your wallet to the point where it can be discreetly placed in a front pocket that you can keep a close eye on.
 Don't put it in your back pocket, backpack pocket, or purse if possible.
 Never, ever put your passport in your wallet.
 If you can do all this and you can stay aware of your surroundings, you should be okay.

 Again, we don’t suggest carrying large sums of cash, but if you do, a money belt is a good idea.
 Look for one that will be accessible and will fit with the clothing you will be wearing.